 The thermally broken aluminium used in our aluminium bi-folding doors paired with the thermally insulated glazing units, help to sustain the energy efficiency within the home by keeping it warmer in the winter and cooler in the summer.
 Aluminium is also an ideal material to use for doors in coastal climates.
 As the metal profile does not expand or contract, it is resistant to varying levels of moisture, salt spray and heat found in coastal areas.

-To find out more about the energy efficiency of our aluminium bi-folding doors, visit our page here.
 You can also discover aluminium at our AluFoldDirect Aluminium Glazing Design Centre, where we can provide you with all the information you need regarding the energy performance of our range of products.